 In November 2011, O’Riordan’s father died and she told Egan how she feared the idea of seeing her abuser again, who was a trusted and well-known figure in her Limerick community.

-"I had nightmares for a year before my father's death about meeting him," she told, explaining how the man came to speak to her during the funeral.
+"I had nightmares for a year before my father's death about meeting him," she told him, explaining how the man came to speak to her during the funeral.

 "My father had just died.
 I didn't see him for years and years and then I saw him at my father's funeral.
 I had blocked him out of my life."

-Dolores O'Riordan has always been open to speaking about her mental health
+Dolores O'Riordan had always been open to speaking about her mental health

 “I was at the hypomanic side of the spectrum on and off for a long period, but generally you can only last at that end for around three months before you hit rock bottom and go down into depression.